katmaxvol/fa25-portfolio-katmaxvol/_projects/Torque Wrench Design.md

 - There must be a fatigue stress safety factor of XS = 1.5.
 - The material must be a steel, aluminum or titanium alloy.

-With the help of my partner, Erik Salamanca, ....

-My contribution to the project was the CAD model, FEM analysis, parts of the hand calculations and the report writeup linked here (insert link here).
+With the help of my partner, Erik Salamanca, I designed a torque wrencht that fit these functionality requirements.
+My specific contribution to the project was the CAD model, FEM analysis, parts of the hand calculations and the report writeup linked here (insert link here).
 We jointly wrote the MATLAB code, iterated on the dimensions of the bar of the torque wrench, and researched materials through ANSYS Granta EduPack, settling on 7075 Al T6 for its strength and ductility.
 We calculated that with a drive-end length L = 15", height b = 0.5", and width h = 0.8", a design made out of this material would satisfy all of the above requirements.

 Using beam theory, our hand calculations state the following about our design: